 The CMPF pursues its mission carrying out four different activities: theoretical and applied research; debates; education and training activities and dissemination of results.
 These activities are structured through conferences and seminars held by high-profile academics recruited within and outside the EUI; the publication of working papers, policy studies and reports; and the organisation of training for journalists and media practitioners.

 The scientific work of the Centre is focused on these main research areas:

 - Freedom of expression, media pluralism and the rule of law

 - Institutional organisation of media policy and rulemaking

 - Media, politics and the democratic process

 - Media markets structure and the economics of media pluralism

 - Access and representation of social groups in the media

-Since 2013 the Centre has been developing and implementing the EU-funded project Media Pluralism Monitor (MPM), to assess the risks for media pluralism in EU member states and candidate countries.
+Since 2013 the Centre has been developing and implementing the important project, Media Pluralism Monitor (MPM), to assess the risks for media pluralism in EU member states and candidate countries.

 The Centre for Media Pluralism and Media Freedom has been established with a grant allocated by the European Parliament.
 The Media Pluralism Monitor, its flagship project, is co-funded through a grant by the European Union and the European University Institute.
 In order to preserve its full independence from specific political or commercial interests, the CMPF does not receive and accept funding from any national governments or private companies.